 HODSON, Thomas.
-North Scarle, Lincolnshire 9.2.1804 — 9.9.1882.
+North Scarle, Lincolnshire 9.2.1804 — 9.9.1882 (or 9.9.1878).
 British Wesleyan Missionary in India and a noted Kannaḍa Scholar.
+Worked nearly a decade as preacher and teacher in Lincoln.
 Came to India in 1829 and worked in Calcutta to 1833.
 In 1833-36 in Bangalore, then in Mysore (1836-37 and 1838-43) and Gubbi (1837-38).
 Mainly worked as teacher.
-In 1843 returned to Engand because of health reasons, but in 1853 back to India.
-Now Chairman and Superintendent of the Wesleyan Canarese Mission in the Mysore District, retired 1878 and died in England.
-Married with Mary Ann Hodson (d.
-1866) and Sophia Simpson.
+In 1843 returned to England because of healt reasons, but in 1853 back to India.
+Now Chairman and Superintendent of the Wesleyan Canarese Mission in the Mysore District, retired 1877 and died in England.
+Married 1830 Mary Ann Hodson (d.
+1866), one son, and Sophia Simpson, one daughter.
 Beside Kannaḍa, he knew also Tamil and Bengali well.
 He draw a number of sketches in Bangalore and Mysore (some attached to Wikipedia).

-Publications: An elementary grammar of the Kannada language.
-107 p.
+Publications: An elementary grammar of the Kannada, or Canarese language.
+8+107 p.
 Bangalore 1859.

 – Old Daniel, or, Memoir of a converted Hindoo: with observations on mission work in the Goobbe circuit and description of village life in India.
+8+88 p.
 L. 1877.

 Sources: Wikipedia (Died 1882); https://archiveshub.jisc.ac.uk/search/archives/37673518-a23d-321a-aef7-ccacdcc9d875?component=0894b622-1789-323c-ad54-d78c06992349 (died 1878).